MySQL includes some extensions that you probably will not find in

 The above means that if you have 3.23.02 or newer, then MySQL will use

-the TEMPORARY
+the TEMPORARY keyword.

 MySQL extensions are listed below:

-and the
+MEDIUMINT, SET, ENUM and the

-different BLOB
+different BLOB and TEXT types.

-UNSIGNED
+UNSIGNED and ZEROFILL.

-attribute or use the BINARY
+BINARY attribute or use the BINARY cast, which causes

 comparisons to be done according to the ASCII order used on the